ccalobeto/build-pmtile/README.md

 ```

 ### Adding allowed domains
-To view allowed domains for security purposes, go to your bucket settings *CORS Policy* and configure your `Allowed Origins`.
+For security purposes use allowed domains; go to your bucket settings *CORS Policy* and configure your `Allowed Origins`.
 Use this template.
 ```bash
 {
   "AllowedOrigins": [